 For some additional help, click on the links below that refer to your specific area of need:

 Banner Finance is available to faculty and staff whose responsibilities require access to, or data entry of, financial information.
-To request access to Banner Finance, please complete the Banner Finance & Human Resources Security Agreement Form.
+To request access to Banner Finance, please complete the Banner Finance Access Request Form.
 Access will be granted after the form is completed and received in the Banner Finance office.
 You will be notified via e-mail of your user ID and password.
 Please refer to Banner Finance Training to view training opportunities or to request the training method that best fits your needs.

 Banner Finance offers two different options for paying a vendor invoice.* Both options use the same form: Invoice/Credit Memo Creation (FAAINVE).

 A direct pay invoice should only be used when: